 As for me, I begin 2015 in a very different place—quite literally—than I was this time last year.
 After more than eight years as a resident of the District of Columbia, the magnetic pull of my native west coast became too much for a mere human to bear.
-So I packed up my car, said many fond farewells, and hit the road for my new home in Portland, Oregon.
+So I packed up my car, said many fond and tearful farewells, and hit the road for my new home in Portland, Oregon.

 So pack your bags.
 We’re westward bound for the next three days.

 Joe Versus The Supervolcano

 As far as creation stories go, Yellowstone has an awfully good one.
 Much of the present-day national park is actually the caldera of an ancient, active supervolcano—a geological formation capable of erupting 240 cubic miles of magma, or enough debris to effectively bury the Rocky Mountain states and dust the Atlantic and Pacific coasts.
 Three times in its history—approximately 2.1 million years ago, 1.3 million years ago, and 640,000 years ago—the Yellowstone supervolcano experienced such an eruption, the most recent of which created the 30-mile by 45-mile caldera visible today.

 The chamber of magma that still simmers beneath Yellowstone is responsible for as many as 3,000 earthquakes each year, as well as more than 10,000 thermal features scattered throughout the park.
 At a loss for where to begin?
 Just grab a sunrise seat in front of Old Faithful—the park’s most famous geyser.
 Every hour or two, Old Faithful ejects as many as 8,400 gallons of boiling water to heights of up to 184 feet.
 And with a daily eruption schedule posted at the nearby Old Faithful Inn, you’ll always be in the right place at just the right time.

 Geysers And Dolls